developer-portal/content/tech/languages/python/python-devassistant.md

 ---
-title: DevAssistant
+title: Python assistants for DevAssistant
 page: python
 order: 6
 ---

 # Python assistants

-DevAssistant provides several assistants for python.
-If you run `da` command from command line then projects are created in current working directory.
+DevAssistant provides several assistants for Python.
+If you run `da` command from the command line then projects are created in the current working directory.
 In case that you run `da-gui` then projects are created in directories which you specify.

 ## Assistant for library